KellyJosephCalvadores/Calvadores-EmTech-2/README.md

 * 🌍  I'm based in Quezon City
 * ✉️  You can contact me at [qkj-calvadores@tip.edu.ph](mailto:qkj-calvadores@tip.edu.ph)
 * 🧠  I'm learning Emerging Technology
-* ⚡  I like to watch anime and play some video games
+* ⚡  I like to watching anime and play some video games

 ### Skills